Relationship Experts Say Unplugging Saves Love

 Alex Blackwell, Founder of The BridgeMaker

-"The best advice I have is to refrain from using social media to promote your relationship, and avoid evaluating other people's relationships based on their social media activity.
+"The best advice I have is to refrain from using social media to promote your relationship and avoid evaluating other people's relationships based on their social media activity.
 It's important to remember that digital relationship updates are heavily curated.
-I've seen couples go from looking blissfully happy to breaking up within a few days.
-Because no one is going to post information about failing relationships.
-They maintain the fiction until the relationship ends officially.
-You know that healthy relationship expectations are being met when you feel secure and content in your relationship.
+I've seen couples go from looking blissfully happy to break up within a few days.
+Because no one is going to post information about failing relationships, they maintain the fiction until the relationship ends officially.
+You know that healthy relationship expectations exist when you feel secure and content in your relationship.
 Don't allow outsiders to introduce doubt or make you feel as if your relationship is not as "fun and fabulous" as someone else's.
 Your sense of well-being in a relationship is the only measure that matters."

 Susan Walsh, Blogger, Hooking Up Smart

 “2 words: Unplugged and Intentional.
-If you want to have a healthy relationship you have to be committed to being intentional with your love.
-You cannot make the digital noise more important than your love.
-People know when they are not being valued.
+If you want to have a healthy relationship, you have to be committed to being intentional with your love.
+You cannot make digital noise more important than your love.
+People know when they are not valued.
 People know when they are not a priority.
-The healthiest relationships are those in which the phone doesn't come out on every date and the phones/ipads and other electronics are not even in the bedroom.
+The healthiest relationships are those in which the phone doesn't come out on every date, and the phones/iPads and other electronics are not even in the bedroom.
 Being unplugged allows you to be fully present with your love.
 Your attention is the biggest gift that you can give the person that you love.
-You need to be aware that so much of what you see is really just eye candy.
+You need to be aware that so much of what you see is just eye candy.
 No one puts their bad days or arguments up on social media.
-As a society we only post the good stuff.
-You need to be connected to other couples who will be real and transparent with you.
+As a society, we only post the good stuff.
+You need to connect with other couples who will be real and transparent with you.
 Many couples don't have great role models, so you need to go out and find mentor couples who can come alongside you and share what's real.
-Find resources through podcasts, webinars or books that are talking about all aspects of relationships not just the "good stuff."
+Find resources through podcasts, webinars, or books that are talking about all aspects of relationships, not just the "good stuff."